 Science fair projects are a home based project and are to be completed at home.
 Therefore, parental guidance and supervision will be required.
-Meetings can be organised with Jodie to discuss ideas, concepts, method or presentation.
-To schedule a meeting please email Jodie or sign up for a consultation session in the science room.
-All Science projects will be due to class teachers on Tuesday 17th May 2022.
+All Science projects will be due to class teachers on Thursday 11th May 2023.

 Ideas for projects